Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 ## Suppress Pacman logs during build

-Pacman records each operation with its associated timestamp in its log file (`/var/log/pacman.log`).
+Pacman records each operation with the associated timestamp in its log file (`/var/log/pacman.log`).
 Since we don't particularly need Pacman logs to be recorded during the image build, we simply redirected them to `/dev/null`:

 ```bash